MatthewBryanCC/GarrysMod-MattLibClient/README.md

 # GarrysMod-MattLibClient
 A simple client used for abusing gamemodes on Garry's mod servers.

+# Features
+1. Prop detection for prop hunt.
+2. Traitor detector for TTT.
+3. Aimbot for individual players or closest target (I think)
+4. Wall hack / player halos through walls.
+5. Dark RP money printer detector.
+(Note: You will need to change the printer model - on line 4 (Settings.PRINTER_MODEL) - to be the one used on the server you're playing on.
+Don't get it?
+Figure it out, rip.)

 ## Installation
 1. Download the chicken.lua file.
 2. Navigate to your "/Steam/steamapps/common/Garrysmod/garrysmod/lua/" folder, and copy the chicken.lua file there.